CaleCoor/Love/README.md

-# Love - What is love?
+# Love - What is it?
 *  What is the opposite of love?
-The opposite is indifference.
+* The opposite is indifference.

+# Hate - What is it?
+* The intense dislike